zoro9483/zoro9483/README.md

 # Day: 07/03/2021
-Status : doing final exams at cairo university at 3/3 City : cairo
+Status : Doing final exams at cairo university at 17/3 City : cairo
 Mission : building a portfolio website + looking for traning and learn more coding